 Other main causes are: high levels of blood sugar; dry, damaged or irritated skin; certain types of medication; and smoking.

-A simple home test will tell you if you have Thrush.
+A simple home test will tell you if you have Oral Thrush.
 Surprisingly accurate, just spitting in a glass of clean water will give a good indication of the presence of candida.
-If you have candida, several thin strands of spit will develop from the sputum within a few seconds to a minute, dropping down from your spittle.
+If you have candida, several thin strands of spit will develop from the spittle within a few seconds.
 If you don't have candida, the strands won't develop and the saliva will remain afloat above the water.

 If you test positive, you can take immediate action to reduce your Candida back to a normal level.
 Changing your diet and boosting your immune system can help reduce the candida back down to manageable levels.